 If you have lost somebody you love due to the negligent or intentional actions of another person, you may be entitled to compensation through a wrongful death lawsuit.
 Whether your case is completed and you have received a settlement, or if your wrongful death claim is ongoing, you may want to know whether or not a wrongful death settlement is considered community property in South Carolina when it comes to marriage.
 At The Jeffcoat Firm, we want to answer this question for you.
-Our wrongful death lawyers serve Columbia and Lexington, as well as the surrounding areas, and we are ready to get you through this difficult time today.
+Our wrongful death lawyers serve Columbia and Lexington as well as the surrounding areas, and we are ready to get you through this today.

 Whether this is community property depends on the situation

 When determining whether or not a wrongful death settlement will be community property, we must look at the relationship of the deceased to both spouses.
 In general, if the deceased person shared a blood relationship to both spouses (the deceased was their child), then the court will likely treat the award as community property to be considered belonging to both spouses equally.